cogent3/cogent3/doc/cookbook/annotation_db.rst

 How to assign an ``AnnotationDb`` to a sequence
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For more extensive documentation about annotations see :ref:`intro_annotations`.
+For more extensive documentation about annotating alignments and sequences see :ref:`howto-features`.

 Directly assign an ``AnnotationDb`` to a Sequence
 """""""""""""""""""""""""""""""""""""""""""""""""